Windsurf-Samples/windsurf-walkthrough/script/cascade-core.md

 Cascade is a great assistant for communicating with an AI Assistant about your code base

+### Planning Mode

+- Close all files and ensure you are starting from the git branch's HEAD `git reset HEAD --hard`.
+Ensure you are in a new Cascade Chat window with no conversation history
+- Enable Planning Mode (checkbox icon in the bottom left beneath the chat input box)
+- Ask Cascade `I want to add a phone number field to the contact form.
+Help me understand the structure and contents of this code and scope out the next steps based on what you discover.`

 ### Explaining Code (via CodeLens)

 Open `contact-form-app/frontend/src/components/ContactForm.tsx` and place your cursor at the end of the line